Additional Bond Information

 Did the 2024 Bond language change?

-How will Bond dollars be used to improve health, safety and security?
+How will Bond dollars be used in the areas of health, safety and security?

-This portion of the bond is allocated $23,000,000 and is for non-charter schools.
+This portion of the bond allocates $23,000,000 for non-charter schools.
 The money will be used to:

 Will Bond dollars go to D20 Charter schools and how will they spend the money?

-The Classical Academy (TCA) and New Summit Charter Academy (NSCA) are accredited public schools and as such, are part of Academy District 20.
-Both schools are included in the ASD20 School Accreditation Rating, meaning like any other school in District 20, they contribute to the district's Accredited With Distinction designation.
-Given they are public schools within ASD20, they will receive bond funding.
+The Classical Academy (TCA) and New Summit Charter Academy (NSCA) are authorized public schools and as such, are part of Academy District 20.
+They would receive bond funding.

 Is D20 also working on a project to rebuild Douglass Valley Elementary School?